antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 The possible arguments are:

-- `workspacedir` - The path to the workspace directory for Pipeline Manager
+- `workspacedir` - The path to the workspace directory for Pipeline Manager, the same that has been provided for the build script
 - `fail_on_warnings` - Whether the creation process should fail on warnings
 - `dump_spec` - A path to where the specification should be dumped as a file before validation.
   Useful for debugging purposes.